Philippines Independence Armies

 Shoulder board on the rayadillo Norfolk pattern tunic of Major Natividad, a Filipino infantry officer, captured in the mountains east of Sal Sona, Northern Luzon on Dec 13, 1899 by Col. Webb C. Hayes.
 The stars are gold colored, now tarnished with age, and one is missing.
 The hole where it was once pinned can be seen in the center between the remaining stars.

 Yellow and white cotton Corporal's chevron trimmed in black.
 This chevron matches the pattern shown on the chart taken from Aguinaldo's headquarters in 1901(see above).
-This insignia was auctioned on ebay some time ago.
-If you own this artifact please contact me so that I can give you proper credit and possibly get a better quality photo for future use.
+The chevron is shown with its original capture note.

 Three variations of the silver rank stars on red cotton, indicating that they are for an infantry officer.
 Bandholtz souvenir.